How Many Drops in a Tablespoon? A Deep Dive into Volume Measurement

 Q4: How can I improve the accuracy of my drop measurements?

 A4: Maintaining consistent temperature, using the same dropper, and dispensing the liquid in the same way consistently will help minimize variability.
-However, volumetric measurement tools remain the most reliable option for precision.
+That said, volumetric measurement tools remain the most reliable option for precision And that's really what it comes down to.
+Which is the point..

 Conclusion: Beyond a Simple Number